 What Are Cross-Border Payments?

-The best place to start is with what cross-border payments are and how they currently work.
+The best place to start is with what cross-border payments are and how they currently work, especially in the context of emerging forms of money.

 Definitions and Types

-This is rarely the case today.
-Instead, the process occurs through electronic payment methods, which can include B2B transfers, card payments, e-commerce settlements, interbank settlements, and many others.
+This is rarely the case today, though.
+Instead, the process occurs through electronic payment methods like B2B transfers, card payments, e-commerce settlements, interbank settlements, and many others.

-The list is far from exhaustive, as cross-border payments can span a wide range of use cases, from consumer to corporate, and even include financial institutions.
+These payments can also span a wide range of use cases, from consumer to corporate, and even include financial institutions.

 A lot of people like to split the types of cross-border payment systems into four different categories: